whatwg/cookiestore/explainer.md

 };
 let observer = new CookieObserver(callback);
 // If null or omitted this defaults to location.pathname in a
-// document context or worker scope in a ServiceWorker context. let url = location.pathname;
+// document context or worker scope in a service worker context. let url = location.pathname;
 // If null or omitted this defaults to interest in all
 // script-visible cookies.